 - 1. Click on the File option from the main menu. - 2.
-Click on the New Application option from the File menu.
+Click on the New option from the File menu, and click on the VCL Forms Application C++Builder option from the New sub-menu.

-- 3. Select the ElevateDB tab on the component palette. - 4.
-Click on the TEDBEngine component on the ElevateDB tab on the component palette and then click on the Form1 form that was created for you by C++Builder.
+- 3. Select the ElevateDB group on the tool palette and click on the plus (+) sign to expand the ElevateDB group of components. - 4.
+Click on the TEDBEngine component on the ElevateDB group on the tool palette and then click on the Form1 form that was created for you by Embarcadero RAD Studio.
 The TEDBEngine component will be dropped on the form.